SurrogateInc/surrortg-sdk/docs/source/getting_started.md

 sudo systemctl restart srtg
 ```

 Here is how your config file should look like.
-If you are using USB camera the
+If you are using a camera that
-`[sources.videoparams] -> type` should be `"v4l2"` and if you are using raspi
+supports V4L2, `[sources.videoparams] -> type` should be `"v4l2"`.
+USB cameras
-camera it should be `"rpi_csi"`.
+and most CSI cameras should support V4L2.
+If you are using a CSI camera without
+V4L2 support, set `"rpi_csi"` as the video source type.
+Camera configuration
+(brightness, saturation, etc.) in the admin panel is only available for V4L2
+cameras.

+If your camera supports raw capture, you may wish to set capture_format to raw.

 ```toml
 device_id = "<INSERT CONTROLLER NAME HERE>"